List of cinematic firsts

 This page lists chronologically the first achievements in cinema.
-The development of cinema is characterised by technological breakthroughs, from early experiments in the recording of day-to-day activity, experiments in colour, different formats and sound.
-From the 1970s, the development of computer-generated imagery became integral to the way that films are produced.
+The development of cinema is characterized by technological breakthroughs, from early experiments in the recording of day-to-day activity, experiments in color, different formats and sound.
+From the 1970s, the development of computer-generated imagery (CGI) became integral to the way that films are produced.

 In parallel with the developments in technology, its content and the way it reflects society and its concerns and the way society responds to it have changed too.
 The list attempts to address some of these events.